Georgie Henley: Career

 Henley made her acting debut as Lucy Pevensie in 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, based on the C.S.
 Lewis novel The Lion, the Witch and the Wardrobe.
 The film grossed over $745 million worldwide.
 Henley reprised her role of Lucy Pevensie in the 2008 sequel The Chronicles of Narnia: Prince Caspian and 2010 sequel The Chronicles of Narnia: The Voyage of the Dawn Treader.

 Since the release of The Lion, the Witch and the Wardrobe, Henley has appeared as Jill in the stage play Babes in the Wood put on by Upstagers' Theatre Group, which ran from 27 January to 4 February 2006.
 She starred as Scaramouche in Bradford Grammar School's production of We Will Rock You, which ran from 13 to 16 March 2013.
 She also appeared as the young Jane Eyre in the 2006 BBC adaptation of Jane Eyre.

 Henley appears as Beth in the crime-drama Perfect Sisters a film based on the story of two Canadian teenaged sisters who killed their mother.
 The film was released in April 2014.
 Henley plays Mary Warren in The Sisterhood of Night.
 The film was released in April 2015.

 During her time at University of Cambridge Henley studied English and performed on stage in Play It Again, Sam by Woody Allen; The Penelopiad by Margaret Atwood; The Trojan Women; A Clockwork Orange by Anthony Burgess; and in the CUADC/Footlights annual pantomime.
 Henley has also directed projects including co-directing Sweeney Todd: The Demon Barber of Fleet Street, and After Seymour (the latter of which she co-wrote).
 In 2016, she appeared in the stage productions of: Skylight by David Hare; Girl, Interrupted (an adaptation of the book with the same name; and Swallow by Stef Smith.
 In the summer of 2014, Henley went to the Edinburgh Fringe Festival along with Cambridge Shortlegs, performing once again in The Penelopiad in the role of Eurycleia.

 In 2015, Henley wrote and directed her first short film, TIDE, the story of a young lesbian couple.
 In late 2016, Henley starred in the film Access All Areas starring as Nat.
 In 2018 Henley played Margaret Tudor in the Starz limited series The Spanish Princess, based on the novels The Constant Princess (2005) and The King's Curse (2014) by Philippa Gregory.
 In January 2019, she was named as a cast member for an upcoming Game of Thrones prequel series, which would not be picked up by HBO.

 In 2022 she published a pamphlet of poems called Amphibian.

 Personal life

 As of 2012, Henley was a supporter of SOS Children's Villages, an international orphan charity providing homes and mothers for orphaned and abandoned children.
 She resides in London, England.
 Henley is queer.
+She has stated she is bisexual.

 In 2022, Henley revealed she had contracted necrotising fasciitis six weeks into studying at Cambridge University, and that the illness had "nearly claimed [her] life".